JoshTeperman/rails_coding_tutor/README.md

     2) Log in
     3) Format of email during sign up
     4) Check whether password and email are updated in the database

+Lastly, we tested our application on multiple browsers (Chrome, Safari, Firefox, Internet Explorer), and on mobile (viewing the Heroku site directly through a phone web browser, and also during the production phase using a localhost connection: https://gist.github.com/harrisonmalone/c60269fe5b3a623e59f8ef56a0d8bb72)

 ### 21) Discuss and analyse requirements related to information system security.